Chasseurs d'Afrique

 Chasseurs d'Afrique during the battle of the Smala.

 The Chasseurs d'Afrique were a light cavalry corps of chasseurs in the French Armée d'Afrique (Army of Africa).
 First raised in 1831 from regular French cavalry posted to Algeria, they numbered five regiments by World War II.
 For most of their history they were recruited from either French volunteers or French settlers in North Africa doing their military service.
 As such they were the mounted equivalent of the French Zouave infantry.
-The other major cavalry element in the Armee d'Afrique were the Spahis—recruited from the indigenous peoples of Algeria, Tunisia, and Morocco with mostly French officers.
+The other major cavalry element in the Armée d'Afrique were the Spahis—recruited from the indigenous peoples of Algeria, Tunisia, and Morocco with mostly French officers.

 History

 First raised in 1831, shortly after the French occupation of Algiers, the Chasseurs d'Afrique (Chass. d'Af. in common vernacular) were created through transfers from the chasseurs à cheval, other metropolitan cavalry regiments and some infantry units.
 Initially about 40 members of each squadron were locally recruited indigenous horsemen.
 Two additional regiments were created in 1832 and 1833 respectively, while the Arab and Berber troopers were transferred to the newly organised Spahis in 1836.

 In addition to numerous campaigns in North Africa, these colorful regiments also served in the Crimean War, Second Italian War of Independence, Franco-Prussian War, Indochina, France's invasion of Mexico, Dahomey (1892), Madagascar (1895) and both world wars.
-The 1st and 4th Regiments of Chass. d'Af. distinguished themselves by securing the flank of Lord Cardigan during the ill-fated Charge of the Light Brigade.
+The 1st and 4th Chasseurs d'Afrique Regiments distinguished themselves by securing the flank of Lord Cardigan during the ill-fated Charge of the Light Brigade.
 On this and other occasions they used their characteristic African tactic of advancing rapidly in open order, in contrast to the rigid lines of the Light Brigade.

 On 5 May 1863 the 1st Chasseurs d'Afrique distinguished itself in a clash with Mexican lancers during the Battle of San Pablo del Monte.
 The regimental flag was subsequently decorated with the Cross of the Legion of Honour, the first French cavalry regiment to receive this distinction.
-5 May remains the annual day of celebration for the modern Chass. d'Af.
+May 5 remains the annual day of celebration for the modern Chasseurs d'Afrique.

-Chasseurs d'Afrique taking the standard of the Durango lancers at the Battle of San Pablo del Monte.
+Chasseurs d'Afrique at the Battle of San Pablo del Monte.

 All four of the regiments then in existence participated in the Franco-Prussian War of 1870, with only depot squadrons remaining in Algeria.
 They suffered heavy casualties in a series of charges at the Battle of Sedan.
 Drawing on reservists and volunteers it was possible to reconstitute three provisional regiments, two of which continued to fight on as part of the new Republican armies.